Skip to main content

 To achieve concise documentation, ensure the Example Note reflects the level of brevity you want by:

-Generating a note, editing it (removing redundancy, using accepted abbreviations) — Auto-Learn will detect your changes and update the template.
+• Generating a note, then editing it (removing redundancy, using accepted abbreviations) — Auto Learn will capture your changes and update the template automatically.

 Future notes generated from that Learned Template will then mirror the concise tone, structure, and style you established.